 - Escort patients to medical appointments

 Note that personal care workers perform many of the same tasks as health care workers, but their scope of responsibility is not as broad.
-Personal care workers do not have the qualifications to manage medical related tasks, such as syringe and tube feedings.
+Personal care workers do not have the qualifications to manage medical related tasks, such as blood drawing and tube feedings.

 Price Comparison Between a PCW and am HCW